 According to Moosend, retargeting emails show significant results.
 Here are the stats that say so.

 What should these emails be like?
 Here are some abandoned shopping cart email best practices:

 a.
 Work on the Subject Line: A study by Convince and Convert says that 35% of people click on the mail based on the subject line alone.
 You need to craft something enticing and to the point.
-Examples could be something such as “Stock availability is low, hurry!”, “Did you forget something,” or “We have reserved this pair of shoes for you.
+Examples could be something such as “Stock availability is low, hurry!”, “Did you forget something,” or “We have reserved this pair of shoes for you!
 Make them yours.”

 b.
-Calculated Mail Series: Sometimes, the first mail is more than enough and does the magic, but in case, it is time for holidays, and they are busy, sending 2-3 follow-up emails will not harm much.
+Calculated Mail Series: Sometimes, the first mail is more than enough and does the magic, but if it is time for holidays, and they are busy, sending 2-3 follow-up emails will not harm much.
 You could also create urgency in these emails through “low stock” alerts and ask them to act soon.
 But, remember not to act too desperate.

-c.
-Catchy Graphics is All it Takes: Be as creative as you can when designing these abandoned cart recovery emails.
-Add unique graphics one can’t ignore scrolling through.
 The intent is simple; if the email gets opened, the shopper can’t resist buying because your mail stands out from the hundreds they receive every day.

-4. Restrict the Checkout Process to 4-5 Steps
+8. Restrict the Checkout Process to 4-5 Steps

 The checkout process can be long and tiring sometimes.
 The more you try to extract information from the customer’s end, the more they get frustrated and lose interest.
 Imagine a salesperson calls you and tries to sell you their credit card.
 You agree to buy it, but when they start adding clauses and keep on bugging you with questions, you prefer hanging up.
-This can be one reason why shopping cart abandonment happens.
+This can be one reason why online shopping cart abandonment occurs.